Josefinekihlstrom/LauraDay/README.md

 - Font used for overall text: [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans)

 ### Wireframes
-The wireframes where made with Figma and can be viewed in full [here](https://www.figma.com/file/WWHwATRR91GoreNbV3c4rM/MS4).
+The wireframes were made with Figma and can be viewed in full [here](https://www.figma.com/file/WWHwATRR91GoreNbV3c4rM/MS4).
 <br>

 <div align="center">